 [Skip to Content]

 Thank you for reviewing the new member applications.
 This is one of the most important roles of being a council member.
-Investigators from all pediatric disciplines and all areas of research are welcome for membership in SPR.
-To gain membership, an investigator must show evidence of independent, hypothesis-related research as a major focus of their professional activity.
-SPR aims to strike a compromise between the extremes of being an elitist society (honorary) versus one that has an open-door policy to all.
+Investigators from all pediatric disciplines, and all areas of research (whether bench top, clinical, epidemiologic, or translational) are welcome for membership in SPR.
+To gain membership, an investigator must show evidence of hypothesis-related research as a major focus of their career, through publications and funding, supplemented by letters.
+SPR aims to strike a compromise between the extremes of being an elitist society (honorary) vs. one that has an open-door policy to all who are interested.

 Review Criteria